 If you agree to not register your maid and therefore not pay for health insurance, make sure he or she is covered, for example, through a family member.
 Otherwise, if she has an accident at your house while working, you will be held responsible and end up paying for the treatment.

 Wages of domestic workers in Peru

-Since April 2018, the minimum wage in Peru is S/ 930 (less than US$ 250) per month for a full-time employment.
+Since May 2022, the minimum wage in Peru is S/ 1025 (just a bit over US$ 250) per month for a full-time employment.
 Full time in Peru means working 8 hours per day, 6 days a week, so 48 hours per week.
 However, the salary of domestic workers is not bound to the minimum wage but established by mutual agreement of involved parties; so, it could be less and unfortunately often is.